NativeScript/docs-v7/plugins/implementing-core-theme.md

 ```

-## Compile SCSS
+### SCSS compilation

-Once you have all your styles defines per skin and platform, you're ready to compile the `scss` files to `css`.
-To do so, just open Terminal and run the following command from your plugin source folder:
+Once you have all your styles defineed per skin and platform, you're ready to compile the `scss` files to `css`.
+To do so, open Terminal and run the following command from your plugin source folder:

-`node-sass scss --output css``
+`node_modules/node-sass/bin/node-sass scss --output css`

 This will do the compilation and save the result css files in a `css` folder.
 There you can find one file for each combination of skin and platform.
-In our example there will be 4 files:
+In our example there will be four files:

 ```
 css